Jimdo/librato-rake-deploytrack/README.md

     - secure: "SJXa[...just...a...bunch...of...chars...]e5uofDKs="
 ```

-*this one depends on the deployment provider you are using*
-One last thing to solve.
-Travis usually cleans up your repo before deploying, that would mean that the state-keeping-file would also be deleted.
+*this one might depend on the deployment provider you are using.* Travis usually cleans up your repo before deploying, that would result in the state-keeping-file be deleted.
 To avoid this you should skip the cleaning.
 With heroku you can do it with the `skip_cleanup: true` parameter.

 ## Contribute